MaxLinear

-MaxLinear is an American hardware company.
+MaxLinear, Inc. is an American electronic hardware company.
 Founded in 2003, it provides highly integrated radio-frequency (RF) analog and mixed-signal semiconductor products for broadband communications applications.
 It is a New York Stock Exchange-traded company.

 History

 Founding and growth

 MaxLinear was founded in 2003 in Carlsbad, California by "eight semiconductor industry veterans."
 Kishore Seendripu was co-founder, and would become chairman, president, and chief executive.
 Among other companies, in the past Seendripu had worked on the technical staff at Broadcom.
 Prior to 2009, the majority of the company's revenue was from the sale of its "mobile handset digital television receivers" which contained MaxLinear's digital television RF receiver chips, in Japan.
 The biggest customers for the product were Panasonic, Murata, and MTC Co.
 However, in 2009, the company sold more chips for use in digital set top boxes in Europe, automotive navigation displays, and digital TVs.
 In 2009, the company shipped 75 million chips to companies such as Panasonic and Sony, with 99 percent of its sales in Asia.

 In November 2009, MaxLinear announced it intended to go public.
 At the time of the IPO, MaxLinear’s venture investors included Mission Ventures in San Diego, U.S. Venture Partners, Battery Ventures and UMC Capital.
 MaxLinear raised around $35 million in venture capital prior to the IPO, spending around half of it.
 By the end of 2009, the company had $17.9 million in cash.
 That year, MaxLinear had $51.4 million in revenue and $4.3 million in profit.